Songwriter –Record producer – Pianist– Arranger – Conductor – Performer – Teacher

 Eye For Ideas is the brainchild of Richard Smith who has wide experience in many areas of music.

-I cut my musical teeth as a Staff Producer in Europe with EMI Records, Polygram and others working as a session musician, songwriter, arranger and conductor on pop recordings.
+He cut his musical teeth as a Staff Producer in Europe with EMI Records, Polygram and others working as a session musician, songwriter, arranger and conductor on pop recordings.
 For more background information, please press here.
-For television (Channel 4 and HTV) and BBC Radio, as well as professional theatre I have written, arranged, performed and directed music.
-Over forty of my songs have been published commercially and recorded, many are still on catalogue some forty years or so after they were written!
+For television (Channel 4 and HTV) and BBC Radio, as well as professional theatre he has written, arranged, performed and directed music.
+Over forty of his songs have been published commercially and recorded, many are still on catalogue some forty years or so after they were written!

-In recent years I was a mentor for the Associated Board of the Royal Schools of Music (ABRSM) for whom I worked as a trainer in their Professional Development division.
+In recent years he was a mentor for the Associated Board of the Royal Schools of Music (ABRSM) for whom he worked as a trainer in their Professional Development division.
 This involved delivering seminars and a residential programme for Music Teachers on playing by ear.
-I also worked on their ground-breaking Certificate in Teaching programme.
+He also worked on their ground-breaking Certificate in Teaching programme.

 Eye for Ideas is a music publisher catering for those areas of the musical spectrum which can play a significant part in students’ development but for which the market may not be sufficiently rewarding to traditional providers.